cb-geo/mpm-doc/user/preprocess/input.md

 This is a linear function with x and corresponding f(x) values.
 The function varies as shown in the figure.
 If used with a traction, the value of traction at different times will be computed as the defined math function.

 ![x_fx](x_fx.png)

-#### Velocity update [optional]

-In explicit code, the `velocity_update` flag allows to switch between updating particle velocity based on nodal acceleration (default, when `velocity_update` is set to `false`) and to use nodal velocity when set to `true`.

-#### Resume [optional]

-The CB-Geo mpm code allows for an optional resume at a check-point support.
-To resume an analysis at a give time-step, please set the option `resume` to `true`, the analysis `uuid` to which to resume from has to be assigned, and the `step` from which to resume.